Create your own Minecraft Server

 deployment |> Writer.quickWrite "minecraft-server"

-After running this deployment, view the container group in the Azure Portal or with az container logs to watch the server start up and generate a world.
+to watch the server start up and generate a world.
 Once the world is generated, it’s ready to connect from your Minecraft Java Edition client by entering the DNS name for the container group!

 If you need to change the configuration you could connect to the terminal of the container instance.
 But in the spirit of mature configuration management and immutable infrastructure, you should rebuild the config, stop the container group, and redeploy.
-The existing state - the minecraft world data - is left intact in the storage account and the configuration is replaced with your updates.
+The existing state - the Minecraft world data - is left intact in the storage account and the configuration is replaced with your updates.
 Once the update is deployed, you can restart the container group.